News and Events

 Working with the Ministry of Finance, Commerce, Investment and Economic Planning of South Sudan, LGSDP III seeks to build the foundation for an effective system of local governance in South Sudan and thereby enable the delivery of satisfactory basic services such as health, education, water and sanitation, and roads to citizens at the local level.

-Cowater will be managing this USD 13.3M project and will provide capacity building and training to local-level officials in planning, budget management, revenues, and small-scale infrastructure projects utilizing standardized guidelines, templates and designs and a participatory approach.
+Cowater will be managing this USD 13.3M project and will provide capacity building and training to local-level officials in planning, budget management, and small-scale infrastructure projects utilizing standardized guidelines, templates and designs and a participatory approach.
 This project will also transfer the requisite conceptual and practical knowledge to state-level officials responsible for overseeing and mentoring their local government counterparts.
 In the longer term, such capabilities will catalyze the growth of an effective and efficient decentralized system of governance in South Sudan.

 This project will be managed by Cowater's Local Governance and Economic Development Group.